Terri Gruca is an anchor and investigative reporter at KVUE in Austin, Texas.

 Her investigation sparked the largest recall in nationwide history and resulted in a new federal law that bans lead from all toys.
 To this day, more than 700 million pieces of jewelry and toys have been recalled as a result of those stories.
 It also changed Minnesota's lead law.

-Terri feels fortunate that her peers have honored her work with an Edward R. Murrow, four individual Emmys and one for our KVUE newscasts.
+Terri feels fortunate that her peers have honored her work with an Edward R. Murrow, six individual Emmys and one for our KVUE newscasts.
 Our 10 p.m. newscast was honored with an Emmy for best newscast in 2010.

 Terri's stories have also received numerous Associated Press, Northwest Broadcast News Association, Minnesota Broadcasters Association and Society of Professional Journalists awards.
 Her investigation on daycares also earned her a trip to the Montel Williams Show.